Want the perfect workout program?Take Quiz

 Follow her on Instagram at @tivancik_ifbbpro

-Shanique Grant is a female bodybuilder born and raised in Chicago.
+Shanique Grant is one of the best female bodybuilders, born and raised in Chicago.
 Sadly, like thousands of children, Shanique suffered from bullying, leading to years of struggling with her identity.

 After hard partying led to kidney failure, she reinvented herself and began bodybuilding.
-At just age 23, Shanique reached the pinnacle by winning the Ms. Olympia Physique title in 2018 and then repeated in 2019.
+At just age 23, Shanique reached the pinnacle by winning the Ms. Olympia Physique title in 2018 and then repeated in 2019, becoming a true American female bodybuilder.

 She finished runner-up in 2020 Ms. Olympia before retiring to focus on her Youtube channel.